Items tagged “endocrine”

-Intraductal papillary mucinous neoplasms or tumours (IPMNs or IMPTs) are cystic tumours of the pancreas.
-Epidemiology These tumours are most frequently identified in older patients (50-60 years of age) 6, and thus are sometimes colloquially referred to as the "grandfather lesion".
-Main duct ty...
+Intraductal papillary mucinous neoplasms or tumors (IPMNs or IMPTs) are cystic tumors of the pancreas.
+Epidemiology These tumors are most frequently identified in older patients (50-60 years of age) 6, and thus are sometimes colloquially referred to as the "grandfather lesion".
+Main duct type ...

 Lymphocytic hypophysitis is an uncommon non-neoplastic inflammatory condition that affects the pituitary gland.
 It is closely related to other inflammatory conditions in the region, namely orbital pseudotumour and Tolosa-Hunt syndrome.
 Epidemiology Lymphocytic hypophysitis is seen most frequen...

 Multiple endocrine neoplasia type I

 Multiple endocrine neoplasia type I (MEN1), also known as Wermer syndrome, is an autosomal dominant genetic disease that results in proliferative lesions in multiple endocrine organs, particularly the pituitary gland, islet cells of the pancreas and parathyroid glands.
 There are other multiple...

 Multiple endocrine neoplasia type II (MEN2) is also known as mucosal neuroma syndrome or multiple endocrine adenomatosis.
 It is a collection of syndromes characterized by the presence of multiple endocrine tumors.
 They are autosomal dominant in inheritance, and share medullary thyroid carcinom...

 Multiple endocrine neoplasia type IIa